HAtH-framework/HAtH/README.md

 And thousands more possible implementation of HAtH!

 the project:
-The project is divided in some parts: frontend, backend, specifications.
+The project is divided in some parts: frontend, backend, specifications (in progress)

-##frontend
-##backend
-##specifications